ArtemNizelnyk/LibraryApp/Readme.txt

 You can sort BookName\Author colums or add filter to isAvailable Column.
 Grid has contextmenu that represents Library work: You can Take or Return book to the Library.
 Grid works on RightClick.

+P.S.
+If Database will not contains Data you should manually install connection to DATAFOLDER: App_Data\LibraryContext.mdf